Billing & Operations

 Choose the approach that fits your practice

 Start the March device cycle on March 3 instead of March 1.
-This gives you a full 30-day window (March 3 → April 1) and lets you bill 99454 instead of the reduced 99445.
+This gives you a full 30-day window (March 3 → April 1) and lets you bill 99454 with a clean 30-day period.

 Advantage